irfanullahjan/cm2020-agile-software-projects/Readme.md

 npm run start
 ```

-Install and run client (in a seperate terminal):
+Install and run client (in a separate terminal):

 ```bash
 cd client